How to avoid three common mortgage servicing fees

 Servicers have specific requirements and fees when it comes to recasting.
 At Rocket Mortgage:

-- You have to have made at least two payments toward your loan, without paying ahead.
+- You must have made at least two payments toward your loan, without paying ahead.

 - There must be at least $10,000 in reduced principal payments since your loan closed or was last recast.

-In certain circumstances, if rates have fallen since you closed on your original mortgage, it may make more sense to refinance rather than recast to lower your payment.
+In certain circumstances, if rates have fallen since you closed on your original mortgage, it may make more sense to refinance rather than recast to lower your payment.2

 The key question to ask yourself is what the breakeven on a refinance would be compared to what you save monthly, because closing costs average 3% – 6% of the loan amount.
 You can calculate how long you would have to stay in the home for it to make sense.